-The proposal for the site includes 45 apartments and 87 residential lots of 2,500 m2.
-There will also be a 225 m2 GFA café, 300 m2 GFA of retail, a 300 m2 community facility and an expansion of existing airpark operations.
+The proposal for the site includes 45 apartments, a motel with 24 units and 87 residential lots of 2,500 m2.
+There will also be a 225 m2 GFA café, 300 m2 GFA of retail, a 300 m2 community facility, and an expansion of the existing airpark operations.

 As there are no facilities quite like this in New Zealand, there is no readily available trip generation data from which to base trip generation calculations.
 However, the concept is similar to the Hampton Downs Racetrack apartments, although these apartments sill require people to drive to them.
-The Applicant has indicated that they see the 45 apartments operating largely as weekend/holiday accommodation for flying enthusiasts who fly their planes either to or from the site.
+The Applicant has indicated that they see the 45 apartments and 24 motel units operating largely as weekend/holiday accommodation for flying enthusiasts who fly their planes either to or from the site.
 There may also be some local flying enthusiasts who choose to live on site, as a result the 87 residential lots would operate more like typical residential lots.